rails-girls-summer-of-code/summer-of-code/guide/projects.md

 Mentors are patient, tolerant and open people!
 Ideally you are already familiar with the [Rails Girls](http://www.railsgirls.com) movement or other newcomer initiatives.
 You care about diversity and making Open Source projects more accessible to newcomers.
 A mentor is a maintainer of the proposed project (or a core-contributor) and is the dedicated contact person for the team over the summer.

+RGSoC teams have their nuances, but in general a good mentor is one that is approachable and stays informed on the students' progress.
+After getting acquainted, teams set up their communication channel (oftentimes the RGSoC Slack group) and keep it there.
+Some student teams will reach out to you often, others will do so only when truly stuck.
+It's important to get a feel for when it's time to check in with the students and see if there's a way you can help.

 Being a mentor entails:

 * providing guidance and feedback concerning your project through the summer